 Ask questions about processes that impact the experience.

-Things like how church information is communicated; how well members understand services that are provided; how well the spiritual needs of their family is being met.
+Questions that ask things like how church information is communicated, how well members understand services provided, and how well the spiritual needs of their family are being met.

 13 Sample Questions for a Church Survey